 On January 5, 2021, Gov. Jay Inslee and the state Department of Health announced a new reopening plan which starts as a two-phase plan and will allow regions to reopen upon meeting new metrics on hospitalization, case data and test positivity.
 The state will add more phases as the situation improves.
-Beginning on January 11, 2021, the state will follow a regional recovery approach with every region beginning in Phase 1.
-Read more here.
+On January 11, 2021, the state followed a regional recovery approach with every region beginning in Phase 1.
 The regions are mostly based on Emergency Medical Services (EMS) regions used for evaluating healthcare services.
-Regional assessment will be conducted weekly with analysis done each Friday.
+View the plan here.

+On January 28, 2021, Gov. Inslee announced changes to the Healthy Washington - Roadmap to Recovery.
+Regional assessment and posting will be conducted every two weeks.
 Transitions will be automatic per the recommendation of the state DOH, therefore there will be no application process unlike last year's Safe Start Plan.
-All eight regions will begin in Phase 1 and in order to move to Phase 2, a region must meet all four metrics:
+All eight regions will begin in Phase 1 and in order to move to Phase 2, a region must meet at least three of the four metrics: